 Membership is open to all Princeton University students.

-Past SFPUL events have included:
+Past in-person SFPUL events have included:

-- A virtual, guided tour of the Met Cloisters
+- Guided tour of the Met Cloisters

-- A virtual panel on library careers
+- Panel on library careers